gnisanci96/RISCV_OOO/README.md

 - If all the predictions are correct, the instructions are committed.
 - If at least one of the predictions(target address or taken/not-taken) are wrong, the core control unit sends FLUSH signal to all the units.
 - When Branch Instrunctions commit, there is no register write.
 So brach instructions are ready as soon as they are written to the ROB.
-- When JUMP instructions are committed, PC+4 are written to the rd reigster.
+- When JUMP instructions are committed, PC+4 are written to the rd register.
 So JUMP instructions wait for the PC+4 to be calculated and broadcasted to be ready in ROB.
 # The MODULES:
 1-) Translation Lookaside Buffer(TLB):